rhsu/Board/README.md

 # General Idea

-`CompositeBoard<T>` allows the client to easily access coordinates called `BoardPiece<T>`.
+`CBoard2<T>` allows the client to easily access coordinates called `BoardPiece<T>`.
 For example, I have a 3 by 3 matrix.
 To get the first piece, I call `myBoard.getPieceAt(0, 0)`.
 The first parameter of the `pieceAt()` method is the horizontal coordinate.
 Hence, vertical is the second.

 # Architecture